petaldata/petaldata.app/_posts/2019-05-07-hubspot-data-analysis.md

 If you are new to Python, I suggest [installing Jupyter Notebooks via Anaconda](https://www.anaconda.com/distribution/).
 This will install Pandas as well.
 Jupyter Notebooks gives you an interactive way to explore your data and share your analysis.

-## Export Contacts
+## Export Hubspot Contacts

 First, we need to export our Hubspot contacts into a [Pandas Dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 A Dataframe is like an Excel sheet in code.
 We can do this with just a couple of lines using the [PetalData](https://petaldata.app) Python package (`pip install petaldata`).

-Create a new Jupter notebook.
+Create a new Jupyter notebook.
 Copy and paste the following into the first cell:

 <script src="https://gist.github.com/itsderek23/c04ae53e5a8561e578121ceaeae4bf13.js"></script>